JujuAdams/Scribble/latest/faq.md

 ## What platforms does Scribble support?

-Everything!
+Everything apart from HTML5.
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/Scribble/issues) if and when you find them.
-Please note that diagnosing HTML5 bugs in particular can be frustrating due to the generally patchy nature of GameMaker's JS runtime.

 &nbsp;